 About BEACON CRC Clinical Trial

 The BEACON clinical trial evaluated treatment with Bravtovi™+ Mektovi® and cetuximab in patients with BRAFV600E-mutant mCRC whose disease has progressed after one or two prior regimens.
 The BEACON trial directly compared Bravtovi™ in combination with cetuximab with or without Mektovi to cetuximab and irinotecan-based therapy.
-The trial was being conducted at over 200 investigational sites in North America, South America, Europe and the Asia Pacific region.
+The trial was conducted at over 200 investigational sites in North America, South America, Europe and the Asia Pacific region.

 Data leading to the FDA approval was presented at the ESMO 20th World Congress on Gastrointestinal Cancer.
 The results of the ongoing BEACON clinical trial demonstrated that:

 - The 3 drug combination of Bravtovi, Mektovi. and cetuximab was generally well-tolerated with no unexpected side effects.

 - Both the 3 and 2 drug combinations significantly improved survival compared to treatment with Folfiri or Camptosar + cetuximab.
 Survival was marginally better with 3 drugs compared to 2 but with slightly more side effects.

 - Average overall survival was 15.3 months with a median follow-up duration of 18.2 months (range, 16.6-19.8 months) and the one-year overall survival rate was 62%.

 Several precision cancer medicines are now available for the treatment of advanced colon cancer targeting specific genetic mutations.
 Bravtovi™ + Mektovi® represent a significant advance in precision therapies targeting the hard to treat BRAFV600E-mutation and will expand the treatment options for this poor prognosis group of patients.